johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.4.0.md

 #### Required parameters

-user_id: the Craft user id (not an Instagram user id)
+user_id: the Craft user id (not an Instagram user id).
+Using the Craft user id *without* the **optional** 'ig_user_id' parameter will return the authorized user's Instagram user data.

 #### Optional parameters

+ig_user_id: you can pass in the Instagram user id of another user and retrieve that user's *public* user information data (How do you retrieve a user's ID?
+Try [this site](http://www.otzberg.net/iguserid/ 'Find an Instagram User').)

 use_stale_cache: BOOLEAN, either TRUE or FALSE (defaults to TRUE if undefined), to have Pic Puller use previously cached data returned in the event of an error in retrieving new data